Sam Brownback: Abortion

 Brownback signed three anti-abortion bills in 2011.
 In April 2011, he signed a bill banning abortion after 21 weeks, and a bill requiring that a doctor get a parent's notarized signature before providing an abortion to a minor.
 In May 2011, Brownback approved a bill prohibiting insurance companies from offering abortion coverage as part of general health plans unless the procedure is necessary to save a woman's life.
 The law also prohibits any health-insurance exchange in Kansas established under the federal Affordable Care Act from offering coverage for abortions other than to save a woman's life.

 A Kansas budget passed with Brownback's approval in 2011 blocked Planned Parenthood of Kansas and Mid-Missouri from receiving family planning funds from the state.
 The funding amounted to about $330,000 a year.
 A judge has blocked the budget provision, ordered Kansas to begin funding the organization again, and agreed with Planned Parenthood that it was being unfairly targeted.
 In response, the state filed an appeal seeking to overturn the judge's decision.
 Brownback has defended anti-abortion laws in Kansas, including the Planned Parenthood defunding.
 "You can't know for sure what all comes out of that afterwards, but it was the will of the Legislature and the people of the state of Kansas", Brownback said.

 In May 2012, Brownback signed the Health Care Rights of Conscience Act, which "will allow pharmacists to refuse to provide drugs they believe might cause an abortion".

 In April 2013, Brownback signed a bill that blocked tax breaks for abortion providers, banned sex-selection abortions and declared that life begins at fertilization.
-The law notes that any rights suggested by the language are limited by U.S. Supreme Court decisions.
+The law notes that any rights conferred by it are subject to limits set forth in applicable U.S. Supreme Court decisions.

 On April 7, 2015, Brownback signed The Unborn Child Protection From Dismemberment Abortion Act, which bans the most common technique used for second-trimester abortions.
-This made Kansas the first state to do so.
+Kansas became the first state to ban the procedure.

 Prayer rally

-Brownback was the only other governor to attend Governor Rick Perry's prayer event in August 2011.
+Brownback attended Texas governor Rick Perry's prayer event in August 2011.
+Aside from Gov. Perry himself, Brownback was the only U.S. governor who attended.
 About 22,000 people attended the rally, and Brownback and Perry were the only elected officials to speak.
-The decision resulted in some controversy and newspaper editorials demonstrating disappointment in his attendance of the rally.
+Brownback's participation in the rally resulted in some controversy, and editorials published in The Winfield Daily Courier and The Kansas City Star expressed disappointment.